osrf/gazebo_tutorials/guided_b/tutorial1.md

 1. Press Alt-F2
   * A window with a prompt should appear in the upper left

-1. Press Ctrl-V, and press Enter
+1. Press Ctrl-V to paste the text, and press Enter
   * The window will disappear

-1. Copy in the following:
+1. Copy the following by pressing Ctrl-C:

     ```
     gnome-terminal --working-directory="~" -e "./Downloads/gazebo7_install.sh"